 When we insert these component values into our spreadsheet, along with our estimate of antenna resistance and inductance, our calculation suggests the first peak should be at 160 MHz with gain 4.6 and the second should be at 310 MHz with gain 0.9.
 Thus our calculation captures the spirit of the matching network's behavior, but in reality the layout of the printed circuit board, imperfections in the individual components, and uncertainty about the antenna, require that we select the tuning capacitance during construction.
 This is often the case with matching networks.
 If we want such spectacular performance by a passive network, we will have to adjust the circuit at the time of construction.

 A SAW (surface acoustic wave) filter is a small, passive device made out of piezoelectric crystal.
 Most SAW filters are band-pass filters.
-The Demodulating Receiver A3005, by OSI uses a 950-MHz SAW band-pass filter to reject RF power outside the frequency range 930 MHz to 970 MHz.
-You will find a description of the SAW filter and its behavior in the circuit here.
+The Demodulating Amplifier of the Octal Data Receiver A3027 uses a 915-MHz SAW band-pass filter to reject RF power outside the frequency range 930 MHz to 970 MHz.
+We describe our first use of a SAW filter here.

 A SAW filter does not use bulk resonance of a crystal.
 It uses surface acoustic waves.
 Instead of electrodes on opposite faces of a crystal, the SAW filter has two interlocking combs of electrodes on one end of the crystal surface, and another two such combs at the opposite end, but on the same crystal surface.
 We connect our input across these combs, as shown below.